Whether you’re stuck behind a computer all day or caught in meeting

 Get enough rest

 Yes, that’s right.
 Even your activities outside the office can play into preventing Office Syndrome.
 Aim for seven-and-a-half to eight hours of sleep every night to give your body time to rejuvenate itself.

-, which can improve joint health.
+Your body needs sleep to relax muscles and reduce inflammation, which can improve joint health.
 Nearly 80 percent of people with arthritis have trouble sleeping and usually blame their sleep issues on the condition.
 However, it works both ways.
 When you don’t get enough sleep, it makes joint pain worse.
 The key is to find a comfortable sleeping position, perhaps on your side with a pillow between your legs.
 Using the right mattress can also help with joint pain relief.

 you need it